enguyen93/Bamazon/README.md

 ## Bamazon
 An Amazon-like storefront using MySQL

-When the application is run, the user will be shown the store's inventory.
+When the application is run, using "node bamazonCustomer.js", the user will be shown the store's inventory.
 Then, using inquirer, the user will be prompted to make a choice on which item they want to make a purchase of, and they will be required to enter an amount.

 If the item is not available, it will tell them to choose again until a valid item is chosen, if the amount is not available it will